martezr/vauth/README.md

 The vAuth platform requires the following minimum permissions to integrate with HashiCorp Vault.

 * List all authentication methods
-* Read and list all roles in the approle backend
+* Read and list all roles in the configured approle backend

 The following is an example least privilege Vault policy.
 The policy assumes that `approle` is the name of the approle authentication method backend/path.